sfigg/commercialization-public/docset/customize/mdm/secureassessment-csp.md

 The supported operations are Add, Delete, Get, and Replace.

 <a href="" id="ScreenCaptureCapability"></a>**ScreenCaptureCapability**
-Added in the next major update of Windows 10.
+Added in Windows 10, version 1703.
 Boolean value that indicates whether screen capture is allowed by the app.

 Supported operations are Get and Replace.

 <a href="" id="PrintingCapability"></a>**PrintingCapability**
-Added in the next major update of Windows 10.
+Added in Windows 10, version 1703.
 Boolean value that indicates whether printing is allowed by the app.

 Supported operations are Get and Replace.